VietLeDS/get_data_from_metabase/README.txt

 All the code is scheduled to be run day by day from 9 am to 11 pm, so you only need to open and set up it only once.

 Note: Metabase completes updating the data of yesterday at 9 am, so the code cannot be run before 9 am.

+Note2: The Meta_check is a manually and independently check for the completion of the code.